albpurpura/llm-chatbot/README.md

 # Instructions
+1) Edit config file withe the urls and paths of your models from Huggingface.

-Launch terminal UI with:
+2a) Launch terminal UI with:
 `python main.py`

-Launch GUI with:
+2b) Launch GUI with:
 `python gui.py`